 If you think about it, a deaf person relies on their visual aspect quite a lot, which means that they are alert, maybe even more alert, then certain hearing drivers, not all, but certain hearing drivers.

 They’re more alert about what’s around them because they don’t hear everything.

 Which means that they look, they observe, they see any hazards, they avoid it.
 They just do that.

 Well, sometimes you do see hearing drivers, for example, they might crank their music up really loud which means obviously you can’t hear what’s around you.

 Or you get very complacent and sometimes you just feel a bit relaxed, and you know what?
 It’s okay and just really get on with it.
 But for deaf drivers, they’re actually quite alert.

 You might be surprised to know that the answer is yes.
 But by hearing, it’s mainly about feeling that music.

-A very common thing that d/Deaf people do is that they stand beside a speaker if they are at a nightclub or a concert or a gig.
+A very common thing that deaf people do is that they stand beside a speaker if they are at a nightclub or a concert or a gig.
 They stand beside the speaker because then they can feel the music.

 And if you think about it, sound, vibration in the air and you feel it in you.
-And it doesn’t matter if you’re d/Deaf or hearing, you can feel that vibration when the sound blasts out that speaker.
+And it doesn’t matter if you’re deaf or hearing, you can feel that vibration when the sound blasts out that speaker.

 But the music is adjusted a little bit to make it more bass, have more bass so you can feel that even more.